Are College Students “Schooled” In Safe Sex?

 - Let Them Know (Australia, email and text-based)

 STDAware keeps your information private and secure.
 Should you choose to use STDAware to anonymously notify any sexual partners of your STD status, we take extra precautions to ensure that your personal information remains private, secure, and confidential.
-To read more about how STD safeguards your personal and health information, click here.

 If you or your college-age co-ed is ready to embark on the exciting journey that is college, remember that in addition to your textbooks, paper, pencils, and protractors you should be picking up some “protection.”

 Male latex condoms, when used correctly, can provide 98% protection against STDs during oral, vaginal and anal sex, but are only an estimated 82% effective with typical use.
 Female condoms are 95% effective when used correctly, but only 79% effective with typical usage.
 Even though female condoms are highly effective, they are not as sufficient as male condoms at blocking diseases.

 It might also be wise to take a crash course in condom use.
 A study by http://www.smartersex.org/ stated that while 87% of men (good job guys) know how to use a condom correctly and 70% of men (high five) believe that they should carry a condom at all times “just in case,” only 60% of women know how to use a condom correctly.
 To learn more about STD prevention and proper condom use click here.

 Condoms come in a variety of colors, textures, and sizes.
 And while we know most college students don’t have a lot of money, condoms typically cost less than a small pizza, and many campuses and sexual health resource centers will provide free condoms.

 - STD Education: arming yourself with the right information about STDs and their risks can make the difference in making sound and mature decisions when it comes to bedroom behavior.
 STDAware offers no-cost online resources to assist in the education and awareness of STDs.
 To explore the STDAware no-cost resource center, click here.